watson-developer-cloud/natural-language-classifier-nodejs/README.md

 ## License

   This sample code is licensed under Apache 2.0.
 Full license text is available in [LICENSE](LICENSE).
+  This sample uses [jquery](https://jquery.com/) which is MIT license
 ## Contributing

   See [CONTRIBUTING](CONTRIBUTING.md).